DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 We're now set!
 We can now open `model.py` and adjust as we wish, or you can start on your own project.

-If you're looking for more advanced docs on setting up VSCode with AWS, Microsoft has a good setup [guide](https://code.visualstudio.com/docs/remote/ssh#_remembering-hosts-you-connect-to-frequently) with much more detail.
+If you're looking for more advanced docs on setting up VSCode with AWS, Microsoft has a good setup <a target="_blank" href="https://code.visualstudio.com/docs/remote/ssh#_remembering-hosts-you-connect-to-frequently">guide</a> with much more detail.

 ## Tear down AWS instance